Aka Testing; Aka Race of Truth; Aka Contra la montre

 Races are open to riders who are twelve years or older.
 Riders between the age of 12 and 18 need to fill in a parental consent form with their parents signature giving them permission to race.

 There are two classes of time trial race, club and open.
 Club races are open to all club members (you must be a member of a CTT-registered club).
-Simply turn up at the start, and sign your name on the list of starters.
+Simply turn up at the meeting point and sign your name on the list of starters.
 The time keeper will hand out a number to each rider which is pinned to your back.

 Open races are listed on the Cycling Time Trials (CTT) website and are open to riders from any club.
 Open events usually cost less than ten pounds and have to be pre-entered at least two weeks in advance (six weeks for national events).